Grilled Chicken Wings

 To store.
 Refrigerate cooled chicken for three days in an airtight container.

 To freeze.
-Freeze the chicken wings in ziplock bags for up to six months.
+Freeze the chicken wings in Ziploc bags for up to six months.
+Let them thaw overnight in the fridge.

 Video